 If you’re drinking too much too often Rethink the Drink.

 Come talk to us in the Boozemusings Community BOOM Rethink the Drink.
 We are a Private, Anonymous community forum tucked away from the busy noise of social media on Mighty Networks.
-You can Download the Mighty Networks app for free, find us there at BOOM Rethink the Drink, and have a supportive community at your finger tips where ever you go.
+You can Download the Mighty Networks app for free, find us there at BOOM Rethink the Drink, and have a supportive community at your fingertips wherever you go.

 Related Posts From the Boozemusings Blog :